ABOUT

 The Mountains

 The Jemez Mountains are one of the truly wild places left in the southern Rockies.
 A small mountain range (roughly 70 miles N-S by 60 miles E-W) the Jemez is primarily public land.
-Public access is through the Santa Fe National Forest (SFNF) West, Valles Caldera National Preserve, Bandelier National Monument, Fenton Lake State Park, San Pedro Parks Wilderness, Dome Wilderness, and Bandelier Wilderness.
-There are two large reservoir lakes with extensive public access, hiking, and camping on the Jemez perimeter – Abiquiu and Cochiti.
-The Jemez has over 30 small trout streams and two high elevation public lakes that attract fishers, hikers, and campers.
-These recreation resources are rarely crowded – but when they are there are always options to find a similar location within a short drive.
+Public access is through the Santa Fe National Forest (SFNF) West, the Valles Caldera National Preserve, Bandelier National Monument, Fenton Lake State Park, San Pedro Parks Wilderness, Dome Wilderness, and Bandelier Wilderness.
+There are two small lakes, Fenton and San Gregorio, and Mckinney Pond all with public access, the latter two require some hiking to reach.
+On the Jemez perimeter there are two major reservoirs – Abiquiu on the Chama River and Cochiti on the Rio Grande.
+The Jemez has over 25 small trout streams, over 20 forest hiking trails, a dozen organized campgrounds, and is crisscrossed by forest roads that are the key to accessing the back country.
+These and other public recreational opportunities attract fishers, hikers, sightseers, and campers.
+These recreation resources are rarely crowded – but when they are, there are always options to find a similar location within a short drive.

 Getting to the Jemez—Paved routes for getting to the Jemez include: